 He went to the bank – covered with greenery, and just inched up in there and sat.
 I ran around the lake on the sidewalk and then very slowly crept down to spot he was.
 I just watched and waited for movement.
 Nothing.
 I waited 10 minutes.
 Nothing.
 I started pulling apart the vines and water plants that were hiding him.
 Very slowly.
 Nothing.
 I stayed for 10 minutes and pulled up everything around.
 Nothing.
 Apparently he slipped under the water and safely away.
 They are great underwater swimmers, and he must have known I was after him.
 Bummer.
 Still, it’s a great feeling to see a 2 meter long snake swimming in the pitch black night air.

 I walked further… in 5 more minutes I saw another 2 meter mangrove snake climbing a wall and ready to ease itself into the water.
 I waited until his head went forward, just over the water, and grabbed with the tongs – GOT HIM.

 Unfortunately I couldn’t film the snatch, and now I’m desperate for a GoPro video camera I can strap to my head.
 This DSLR stuff is for the birds while herping by myself.
 I asked two guys to come, and neither were interested.
 WTF!
 Irrational fears…

 Anyway – you see a bit of the snake on video.

-Later that night I saw about 4 nice leopard gecko type beasts – catching 2 to show friends.
+Later that night I saw about 4 nice leopard gecko looking geckos – catching 2 to show friends.
 They freeze when the flashlight is right on them – probably totally blind – and they are easy to grab.

 I saw a couple of small owls.